Fixing Non-blocking Data Structures for Better Compatibility with Memory Reclamation Schemes: Introduction

-While (A) is non-negotiable for non-blocking progress,\footnote{If memory usage is unbounded, no further system progress can be made once memory is exhausted, regardless of whether actual locks are present.} past researchers would compromise either (B), (C), or other properties that are tangentially related to non-blocking progress, sometimes without fully realizing that.
-To make matters worse, many researchers prioritize (C) because, intuitively, their goal is to support as many data structures as possible.
-However, we argue that sacrificing (C) rather than (B) by carefully adapting existing problematic data structures is a ``necessary evil'', which is a \emph{crucial new insight}.
-First, (C) in its strongest form -- applying to \emph{all} data structures -- only currently known to exist in \emph{blocking} SMR schemes~\cite{ERATHEOREM}, which is a non-starter for us.
-Second, even if we accept (C) in its relaxed form -- applying to \emph{most} data structures -- the absence of (B) would lead to either inability to achieve non-blocking progress in practice due to dependence on OS-based primitives, lack of universally-defined APIs, or both.
-(We discuss some specific examples in Section~\ref{sec:related}.)
-Third, the absence of (C) simply implies that adaptations are required, not impossibility of the implementation.
+While striving to have (A) for non-blocking progress,\footnote{If memory usage is unbounded, no further system progress can be made once memory is exhausted, regardless of whether actual locks are present.} many researchers also prioritize (C) because, intuitively, their goal is to support as many data structures as possible.
+However, we argue that sacrificing (C) rather than (B) by carefully adapting existing problematic data structures is a ``necessary evil,'' which is a \emph{crucial new insight}.
+First, (C) in its strongest form -- applying to \emph{all} data structures -- is only currently known to exist in \emph{blocking} SMR schemes~\cite{ERATHEOREM}.
+Second, even if we accept (C) in its relaxed form -- applying to \emph{most} data structures -- the absence of (B) would lead to either inability to achieve strict non-blocking progress in practice due to OS dependency~\cite{debra,NBR,Balmau,forkScan,threadScan}, lack of universally-defined APIs~\cite{VBR}, or both.
+Third, the lack of (C) implies that adaptations are required, not impossibility of the implementation.

-EBR~\cite{epoch1} is a fast and easy-to-use approach but has a serious drawback that any stalled thread causes unbounded memory usage, i.e., it lacks (A).
-Once exhausting memory, the system must either reboot or block until memory is freed.
-Many researchers prefer EBR's simplicity but attempt to solve its robustness issue.
-Unfortunately, such approaches typically sacrifice strict non-blocking progress~\cite{debra,NBR,Balmau,forkScan,threadScan}, as discussed in Section~\ref{sec:related}, or need non-trivial roll-back mechanisms~\cite{VBR}, which are fairly hard to generalize in terms of the API within the same library framework.